lucas-koontz/DeliveryPartner/README.md

 1. The `address` field follows the `GeoJSON Point` format (https://en.wikipedia.org/wiki/GeoJSON);
 2. The `coverageArea` field follows the `GeoJSON MultiPolygon` format (https://en.wikipedia.org/wiki/GeoJSON);
 3. The `document` must be a unique field;
+   1. This project does not verify document or assume its type at this moment.
+(TODO)
 4. The `id` must be a unique field, but not necessarily an integer;
+   1. ID is a UUID by default.

 #### Solution